Updated June 17, 2023

 - Pulling this action every month not only predicts the precise success rate of your campaigns but also exposes an imbalance of time and money invested on different channels.

 - Marketing is a unique art of orating to your audience from your stakeholder’s point of view.
-So if you are thorough with the impact your campaigns had on the target audience, only then will you be able to formulate an important report worth looking at
+So if you are thorough with the impact your campaigns had on the target audience, only then will you be able to formulate a vital report worth looking at

 Q1.
 What is a digital marketing report?